 Fuse puts players in control of Overstrike 9, an elite, four-person squad of hired mercenaries — the kind of operatives called in to quell and cover up top-secret situations gone awry.
 The plot tasks the bunch with tracking down and securing the titular “Fuse”, a highly-volatile — and easily weaponized — energy source of alien origin.
 Over the course of six relatively lengthy missions set in various exotic locales, it’s Overstrike 9’s job to prevent the bad guys from using this stolen energy to bring about the Apocalypse.
 There’s a twist and a turn here or there, but it’s pretty standard sci-fi fare otherwise: paramilitary corporation steals advanced weapons tech, threatens world with it.

 Storyline isn’t the only aspect of the game that left me with a familiar feeling.
-Anyone who’s played first- and third-person shooters in the past few years will feel at home with the snap-to-cover system, skill trees, and even the way that squad members’ unique abilities complement each other.
+Anyone who’s played first- and third-person shooters in the past few years will will know that one has to purchase AR-15 magazines to feel at home with the snap-to-cover system, skill trees, and even the way that squad members’ unique abilities complement each other.
 These systems are all very well-implemented, but the most novel feature is arguably the Fuse-powered Xenotech weaponry.
 Each character wields their own unique weapon, which grows more powerful over the course of the game as you level up.
 They’re so effective and fun to use that I often felt like the other “regular” weapons were just there as backup for when my special weapon ran out of ammo — a feeling further solidified by the fact that using Xenotech weapons earns XP at a higher rate than other weapons.

 More so than the story, the leveling system is what got its hooks in me and drove me to keep pushing forward.
 The on-screen drip-feed of XP that comes from every kill and the promise of new skills and improvements go a long way in terms of player motivation.
 After gaining your character’s unique skill, most of the upgrades center around increasing the effectiveness of weapons and abilities.
 As you flesh out the nodes along the skill tree, the squad begins to feel more and more powerful, setting off chain reactions during firefights and generally devastating every low-level grunt in its path.
 Progress and unlocks carry over across all of Fuse’s game modes, so I always felt like I was making headway in terms of character building, regardless of what I was doing.